stefania11/keto_app/results.md

 - **Mean Squared Error:** 0.21

 These results indicate an improvement in the model's performance after fine-tuning with the selected representative projects.

+## Comparison with Previous Results
+- **Previous Accuracy:** 0.52
+- **Previous Mean Squared Error:** 0.26

+The updated accuracy of 0.56 shows an improvement of 0.04, and the mean squared error has decreased by 0.05, indicating better model performance.